GarreauArthur/ldl/100daysolmlcode/log.md

 I want to deal with numerics, multiple choices, ranks, and binary data.
 I need to think a little bit more, before writing code
 * C5W1L09 : Gated Recurrent Unit (first 11 minutes)

+# day 9: 2019-01-11

+* C5W1L09 : Gated Recurrent Unit
+* productivity = 0
+* i've read a few pages of the book "Deep Learning" chapter 10
+* copied coursera exercises on sequence models

+# day 10: 2019-01-12

+* keno project : bob wants to win money playing keno, and thinks there's a pattern so I think it can actually be a funny project to apply my freshly learned knowledge on RNNs
+  * gathering data : found a website with all the results
+  * tryed to install a python package to web scrap the data, but it failed because I messed up with my environements, and really should try to clean everything up, but I am not ready to spend time doing that
+  * I probably can do that with some CLTools, probably can just use awk, I need to learn awk.
+Yeah, bbut let use a better tool for the job, xpath.
+I know xpath, I don't remember the syntax, because my memory is leaking real bad, so back to my college material.
+Actually this file has information on Trees, need to read it, to help me implement the random forest.
+That's crazy how fast I forget things.
+I like to learn about things before using them, I think the time I spend learning helps me being more productive and losing less time, but I am still not sure about how much time learning is too much.
+I need to stop thinking and just go in there, flying, dominating, with speed, momentum and violence let's just fucking use javascript, console.log and don't care about anything Done, what is wrong with me, it's 4:20 am